Daniel-Ibarrola/leetcode/interview-prep/behavioral-questions.md

 ---

 ## How do you handle conflicts in a team?

-**Your Answer:**
-_"I believe the best way to handle conflict is to turn it from a disagreement into a collaborative problem-solving session.
-A great example of this was when a colleague and I had to choose a state management library for a new React project._
+I believe the best way to handle conflict is to turn it from a disagreement into a collaborative problem-solving session.
+A great example of this was when a colleague and I had to choose a state management library for a new React project.

-**(S) Situation:** _We were in the early stages of a new application, and we needed to decide on a global state management strategy.
+**(S) Situation:** We were in the early stages of a new application, and we needed to decide on a global state management strategy.
 A friendly but firm technical disagreement emerged: I initially favored using React's built-in Context API because it was simple, dependency-free, and sufficient for our initial needs.
-My colleague, however, strongly advocated for MobX, based on his positive past experiences with its powerful reactive model and developer-friendly API._
+My colleague, however, strongly advocated for MobX, based on his positive past experiences with its powerful reactive model and developer-friendly API.

-**(T) Task:** _My goal was to resolve this debate in a way that didn't just pick a winner, but ensured we chose the best possible tool for the project's long-term health.
-It was crucial to make a decision that the whole team could support and to maintain a positive and collaborative relationship with my colleague._
+**(T) Task:** My goal was to resolve this debate in a way that didn't just pick a winner, but ensured we chose the best possible tool for the project's long-term health.
+It was crucial to make a decision that the whole team could support and to maintain a positive and collaborative relationship with my colleague.

-**(A) Action:** *I took a structured, collaborative approach to navigate the disagreement:
+**(A) Action:** I took a structured, collaborative approach to navigate the disagreement:
 1. **First, I suggested a dedicated meeting.** Instead of a prolonged debate over Slack, I proposed we set aside 30 minutes to formally discuss the options.
 We agreed that each of us would present the pros and cons of our preferred library, specifically in the context of our project's expected scale and features.
 2. **During the discussion, I focused on active listening.** When he presented the benefits of MobX, I made sure to acknowledge its strengths, particularly its excellent performance and minimal boilerplate compared to a raw Context implementation.
 This showed I was taking his perspective seriously.
 3. **Then, I reframed the problem.** After our presentations, it became clear both options had drawbacks we weren't excited about.
 I said, 'It sounds like we want the simplicity of Context but the performance and developer experience of MobX.
 What if the choice isn't just between A and B?
 Maybe there's a third option that gives us the best of both worlds.'
 4. **This turned the discussion into a joint research effort.** We decided to spend an hour investigating newer, lighter-weight state management libraries.
 We both independently came across Zustand, which seemed to fit our exact criteria: a simple, hook-based API built on top of Context, but with performance optimizations and a much leaner feel.
 We built a tiny proof-of-concept together in just a few minutes.

-**(R) Result:** _We were both immediately impressed with Zustand and jointly presented it to the team as our unified recommendation.
+**(R) Result:** We were both immediately impressed with Zustand and jointly presented it to the team as our unified recommendation.
 The team adopted it, and we've been extremely happy with the choice.
 It has scaled perfectly with our application, and it's been very easy for new developers to pick up.
 The most important outcome, however, was how we resolved the conflict.
 We transformed a potential 'me vs. you' argument into an 'us vs. the problem' collaboration, which ultimately led us to a better solution than either of us had originally proposed.
-It set a really positive tone for how our team makes technical decisions."_
+It set a really positive tone for how our team makes technical decisions."